 Suzanne FoutyPhD, Hydrologist/Soils Specialist/ retired USDA Forest Service

-Dr. Suzanne Fouty has been exploring water issues in the West for almost 40 years, the social challenges and ecological benefits of wolves for over 30 years, the impact of beavers and beaver trapping on stream systems for over 25 years, and how beavers and wolves interact to accelerate stream restoration and what is getting in the way of that restoration for over 10 years.
-She received her PhD from the University of Oregon in 2003 where her research looked at how cattle, elk, and beavers alter streams, and retired from the Forest Service in 2018 after almost 16 years as a hydrologist and soils specialist.
-For the last four years Dr. Fouty has been spearheading efforts to close federally managed public lands to beaver trapping and hunting as a strategic response to the emergencies of climate change and biodiversity loss, first at the state level and more recently at the national level.
+Dr. Suzanne Fouty has been exploring surface and groundwater issues in the West for almost 40 years.
+She received her PhD from the University of Oregon in 2003 where her research looked at how cattle, elk, and beavers alter streams, and retired from the Forest Service in 2018 after almost 16 years as a water resource specialist.
+She has long been interested in the ability of beavers and wolves to accelerate stream-riparian-wetland restoration at the landscape scale, and the social and political obstacles limiting their expansion and thus contributions towards recovery of these systems.
+For the last five years she has spearheaded efforts to close federally managed public lands to beaver trapping and hunting as a strategic response to the emergencies of climate change and biodiversity loss.
+Dr. Fouty was the lead in writing and researching the language that became Oregon’s HB 3932, with some exceptions, one being the language that narrowed the bill’s scope.

 Suzanne FoutyPhD, Hydrologist/Soils Specialist/ retired USDA Forest Service

-Dr. Suzanne Fouty has been exploring water issues in the West for almost 40 years, the social challenges and ecological benefits of wolves for over 30 years, the impact of beavers and beaver trapping on stream systems for over 25 years, and how beavers and wolves interact to accelerate stream restoration and what is getting in the way of that restoration for over 10 years.
-She received her PhD from the University of Oregon in 2003 where her research looked at how cattle, elk, and beavers alter streams, and retired from the Forest Service in 2018 after almost 16 years as a hydrologist and soils specialist.
-For the last four years Dr. Fouty has been spearheading efforts to close federally managed public lands to beaver trapping and hunting as a strategic response to the emergencies of climate change and biodiversity loss, first at the state level and more recently at the national level.
+Dr. Suzanne Fouty has been exploring surface and groundwater issues in the West for almost 40 years.
+She received her PhD from the University of Oregon in 2003 where her research looked at how cattle, elk, and beavers alter streams, and retired from the Forest Service in 2018 after almost 16 years as a water resource specialist.
+She has long been interested in the ability of beavers and wolves to accelerate stream-riparian-wetland restoration at the landscape scale, and the social and political obstacles limiting their expansion and thus contributions towards recovery of these systems.
+For the last five years she has spearheaded efforts to close federally managed public lands to beaver trapping and hunting as a strategic response to the emergencies of climate change and biodiversity loss.
+Dr. Fouty was the lead in writing and researching the language that became Oregon’s HB 3932, with some exceptions, one being the language that narrowed the bill’s scope.

 Kate LundquistKate Lundquist (she/her) co-directs the Occidental Arts & Ecology Center’s WATER Institute and the Bring Back the Beaver Campaign based in Sonoma County, California.